-ANMAC’s assessment process is methodical and thorough.
-This ensures we perform our duties to the highest standards on behalf of the Australian Government.
-This includes playing a key role in protecting and promoting the health and safety of the Australian community by ensuring high standards of nursing and midwifery education.
+ANMAC’s assessment process is methodical and thorough, to ensure we perform our duties to the highest standards on behalf of the Australian Government.
+Our key role is protecting and promoting the health and safety of the Australian community by ensuring high standards of nursing and midwifery education.

 We systematically follow these 3 steps when processing your application for skills assessment.